willmcfall/LIRI-Bot/README.md

 ### node liri.js spotify-this-song <song name here>
 This will search the Spotify API for an artist and render the following information about each song to the terminal:
 * Artist(s)
-* The song's name
+* Song's name
-* A preview link of the song from Spotify
+* Preview link of the song from Spotify
-* The album that the song is from
+* Album that the song is from

 ### node liri.js movie-this <movie name here>
 This will search the OMDB API for a movie and render the following information about each movie to the terminal: